 Using the information above, we can calculate the information ratios for the funds:

-The ABC Fund shows a higher information ratio than XYZ Fund.
+The ABC Fund shows a higher information ratio than the XYZ Fund.
 It indicates that the ABC Fund can more consistently generate excess returns, as compared to the XYZ Fund.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: